mariapiamacedo/testsite.github.io/docs/PAGE-Pred.md

 </center>

 After reducing the dimensionality of the features to a total number of 17 (Explaining 98.5% of the entire data) and fitting the data to a Random Forest Classifier, we got a model with an accuracy of 87%.
 The importance of the features presented below is not therefore much informative due to the dimensionality reduction.
+However, based on the correlation grpahs above, it can be argued that it is most influenced by the 'Age Description' - its maturity level - and the diameter of the breast high.

 <center>
 	<img src="featuresImp.png">